Peterhof Palace: The Lower Gardens

 The expanse of the Lower Gardens is designed in the formal style of French formal gardens of the 17th century.
 Although many trees are overgrown, in recent years the formal clipping along the many allees has resumed in order to restore the original appearance of the garden.
 The many fountains located here exhibit an unusual degree of creativity.
-One of the most notable designs is entitled 'The Sun'.
-A disk radiating water jets from its edge creates an image of the sun's rays, and the whole structure rotates about a vertical axis so that the direction in which the "sun" faces is constantly changing.

 The same bluff that provides a setting for the Grand Cascade houses two other, very different cascades.
 West of the Grand Palace is the Golden Mountain (Золотая Гора), decorated with marble statuary that contrasts with the riotous gilded figures of the Grand Cascade.
 To the east is the Chess Mountain (Шахматная Гора), a broad chute whose surface is tiled black and white like a chessboard.
 The most prominently positioned fountains of Peterhof are 'Adam' and 'Eve'.
-They occupy symmetric positions on either side of the Sea Channel, each at the conjunction of eight paths.

 The Grand Palace

-The largest of Peterhof's palaces looks truly imposing when seen from the Lower or Upper Gardens, but in fact it is quite narrow and not overly large.
-Of its approximately thirty rooms, several deserve mention.
+The largest of Peterhof's palaces looks imposing when seen from the Lower or Upper Gardens, but in fact it is quite narrow and not overly large.

 The Chesma Hall is decorated with twelve large paintings of the Battle of Chesma, a stunning naval victory of the Russo-Turkish War, 1768-1774.
 These were painted between 1771 and 1773 by the German artist Jacob Philipp Hackert.
 His first renderings of the great battle scenes were criticised by witnesses as not showing realistically the effect of exploding ships — the flying timbers, great flames, smoke, and fireballs.
-Catherine II assisted the artist by exploding a frigate in the harbour of Livorno, Italy, for the benefit of Hackert, who had never seen a naval battle first-hand.
-Hackert also did not research the actual positions of the Russian and Turkish forces during the battle, so the scenes depicted are somewhat fanciful, but do effectively convey drama and destruction of naval warfare.

 The East and West Chinese Cabinets were decorated between 1766 and 1769 to exhibit objects of decorative art imported from the East.
 The walls were decorated with imitation Oriental patterns by Russian craftsmen, and hung with Chinese landscape paintings in yellow and black lacquer.
 Another room, positioned at the centre of the palace, bears the name of the Picture Hall.
-Its walls are almost entirely covered by a series of 368 paintings, mostly of variously dressed women, differing in appearance and even age, yet most were drawn from a single model.
-These were purchased in 1764 from the widow of the Italian artist P. Rotari, who died in St. Petersburg.